-In times of particularly bad weather, our Repairs Operatives and Contractors are extremely busy and will prioritise emergency situations and those who are a considered vulnerable.
+In times of particularly bad weather, Greatwell Works and Greatwell Heating can become extremely busy and will prioritise emergency situations.
 We also have to make sure our staff and those working on behalf of us are safe, particularly during icy and snowy conditions.

 In many cases, there are things that you can do during bad weather conditions in order to unfreeze your pipes or check why your boiler isn’t working, before getting professional help.

 - If your outside condense pipe is frozen, pour hot water over the pipe or wrap a hot water bottle around the condense pipe.